OpenEvalProject/evals/manuscripts/elife-75389/v5/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/75389/elife-75389-fig7-v5.jpg)

 **Figure 7.:** Ubiquitous expression of dSesn significantly reduces ATXN2 levels (A–C) and increases AtgIIa;AtgIa ratios (C–E). n = 5 biological replicates, 5 flies per lysate, analyzed by ANOVA with Tukey post-hoc comparison for significantly different groups.
 (F) Genotypes in representative Western blot and from independent biological replicates, quantified in (A, B, D, E).
-Bracket in (F) indicates quantifications in (A, B, D, E).Figure 7—source data 1.Figure 7C.
+Bracket in (F) indicates quantifications in (A, B, D, E).

 Based on these results and on our prior observations in exercised flies and flies with muscle-specific dSesn overexpression (Kim et al., 2020; Sujkowski et al., 2020), we hypothesized that dSesn overexpression and reduced ATXN2 levels relate to changes in autophagy.
 We observed that AtgIIa/Ia ratios increased in both male and female SCA2 model flies that were overexpressing wild-type dSesn, while its mutated versions had higher variability, which largely trended towards increased autophagy, but without reaching significance (Figure 7C–F).
 These data may reflect different mechanisms of protection at play, discussed further below.